What Are The Different Types of Marketing Concepts That You Should Know

 Buzz marketing also has a connection with influencer marketing.
 Often companies use influencers to create buzz.
 Thus they also have a role in this buzz marketing which at last leads to word-of-mouth marketing and does a great benefit to the company.

 Personalized marketing means shaping the brand in its own way of the brand.
 More like personalizing it in a way that creates a positive impact on the market.
 The goal is to generate positive discussions and thoughts so that the brand gets remembered.

 To do so, like every other marketing type, the first step is understanding the buyer persona.
 What do the target customers want?
 How that can be given etc. answers have to be found.
 After that, creating thoughts and generating discussion are the next steps.

 This is a very common type of marketing.
 We see the use of this marketing almost every day in our life.
 If you go to participate in any event, you will see a title partner.

 This is often referred to as the ‘X presents Y event’.
 Here X is any company that is a title partner of another company or event Y. If you are into soccer, you will know there are several partners in every league.
 The UEFA champions league is also sponsored by several partners.

 Now the question is how does this partnership work?

 The sponsors give money to the event managing company to use their name in the title or as any other partner.
 Here both parties benefit.
 How?

 One the event managing company is getting huge loads of money to arrange and organize the event without facing any monetary problems.
-Again the partner is getting the recognition.
+Again the partner is getting recognition.
 The bigger the event is the more exposure there will be.

-This is a huge opportunity for those partners to get a customer base that is relevant to their product or service and they can also do publicity in those events.
+This is a huge opportunity for those partners to get a customer base that is relevant to their product or service and they can also do publicity for those events.
 Thus partner marketing works and both parties get benefited.